Department of Labor Logo United States Department of Labor

 Drafters, engineering technicians, and mapping technicians

-Employment of civil engineering technologists and technicians is projected to show little or no change from 2022 to 2032.
+Employment of civil engineering technologists and technicians is projected to grow 2 percent from 2023 to 2033, slower than the average for all occupations.

 Employment